Federal Signal Model 2: Siren information and history

 The Model 2 is 25.5 inches tall by 12 inches wide, and weighs 68 lbs.
 It can be roof-mounted or pole-mounted, at a recommended 35–40 feet.
 It is available in two power choices: Model 2-120, running on single-phase 120/125 VAC, or Model 2-240, running on single-phase 240/250 VAC.
 It can be operated automatically or remotely with an indoor/outdoor Federal RC2W controller.

 It features a 100% sheet metal enclosure with polyester powder-coated paint.
 Protective mesh screens are mounted on the siren's three openings to keep out birds and debris.

-The Model 2 was first introduced in 1907 making it the longest running siren in production and it's still being produced today!
-The first design of the Model 2 featured 3 louvers, 2 on top and 1 on the bottom.
-This design lasted until around 1955.
+The Model 2 was first introduced in 1929 alongside the Fedelcode line of sirens, replacing the antiquated and lackluster Type B. The first design of the Model 2 featured 3 louvers, 2 on top and 1 on the bottom.
+This design lasted until around 1953.
 The newer and current design has 1 louver on top and 2 on the bottom.
-The first 2s were referred to as the "Long Legs".
-They were called this because the mounting legs that bolted to the motor were rather tall, at roughly 9 or 10 inches tall.
+Many early Model 2 units are known as "Long Legged" Model 2s.They were called this because the mounting legs that bolted to the motor were rather tall, at roughly 9 or 10 inches tall.
 It is also worth noting the Long Legs lacked the intake cone and stator ring for stabilizing the housing that newer sirens feature.
 The long leg sirens were predominately single tone, yet some dual tones have shown up, such as the example in New Orleans, LA that is pictured.
 The long leg sirens also used 4 brushes as opposed to 2.
 The 4 brush setup and long legs were replaced with a short leg, two brush setup around 1953, with the version still currently produced today.
-Although these differences are quite noticeable, the basic formula for the Model 2 has remained constant since the first ones were built around 1907.
+Although these differences are quite noticeable, the basic formula for the Model 2 has remained constant since the first ones were built around 1929.

 Federal had also made a coded version of the Model 2.
 A small motor located at the base of the siren would oscillate a gear which would move a metal shaft leading to the stator.
 Located at the top of the shaft was a small gear and a strip of gear teeth connected to the stator.
-When ever the bottom gear oscillates back and forth, the shaft would rotate and cause the stator to open and close making a "coded" signal.
-It is unknown how long the coded Model 2 was produced for.
+Whenever the bottom gear oscillates back and forth, the shaft would rotate and cause the stator to open and close making a "coded" signal.
+The coded model was advertised as "the fastest coding siren on the market", and was supposedly able to operate fast enough to produce Morse code.
+It is unknown how long the coded Model 2 was produced for, and is no longer in production.